ILIAS-eLearning/ILIAS/Services/Mail/README.md

 </module>
 ```

-Every mail template context class defined in a
+Every email template context class defined in a
 *module.xml* or *service.xml* has to extend the
 base class `\ilMailTemplateContext`.
 Please implement all abstract methods to make